Ben Lui

 Ben Lui (Beinn Laoigh) is a mountain in the southern Highlands of Scotland.
 It is a Munro with a height of 1130 m.
 Ben Lui is in northeast Argyll and is the highest peak of a mountain chain that includes three other Munros.
 It has five well-defined ridges radiating out from the summit.
-Four corries lie between the ridges, including Coire Gaothaich on the northeast side of the mountain.
+Four corries lie between the ridges, including Coirre Gaothaich on the northeast side of the mountain.

 Landscape

 Ben Lui is the highest and most famous of a group of four Munros that lie south of Glen Lochy, and about 10 km north of the top end of Loch Lomond.
 The other three Munros in the group are Beinn a' Chleibh, Ben Oss and Beinn Dubhchraig.

 Ben Lui stands on the main watershed of Scotland, and is a 'nodal peak', with its waters draining east to the Tay and North Sea, south to Loch Lomond and the Firth of Clyde, and west to the Lochy and Atlantic.
-It also appears to stand at the head of Glen Fyne, but waters which may once have flowed south-west to it are now captured east with a 50-metre wide separating bar only a few metres high.
-Secondary divides which radiated north-east and east before glaciers cut across them have higher peaks along them - Ben Lawers, Ben More - which are subordinate in status.
+It also appears to stand at the head of Glen Fyne, but waters which may once have flowed south-west to it are now captured east with a 50-metre-wide separating bar only a few metres high.
+Secondary divides which radiated north-east and east before glaciers cut across them have higher peaks along them – Ben Lawers, Ben More – which are subordinate in status.

 A lochan on the slopes of Ben Lui has been identified as the source of Scotland's longest river, the Tay.

 The Ben Lui range of peaks was formerly a National Nature Reserve.
 The cliffs and rocky outcrops are particularly moist, with lower than normal levels of acidity in the soil.
 This leads to an unusually lush growth of mountain plants, with saxifrages, mosses and lichens being especially evident.